Our Commitment to Sustainability

 Each year UCS conducts a rigorous analysis of its sustainability efforts, with a focus on measuring the carbon emissions generated by the organization's internal operations.
 The results provide a critical tool to manage and continually improve our operational carbon footprint.

-Our most recent report shows that we're on the right path: From 2009 – 2011, our carbon emissions per employee have declined by more than 3 percent.
+Our most recent report shows that we're on the right path: in Fiscal Year 2012, our carbon emissions per employee declined to their lowest level since 2009.